Lilykhan786/CS-Exam/Python.md

 <!-- Que - Can we use multi-line comments in python? if yes, then how?  -->

 ### Note -
+1. Comments starts with a #, and Python will ignore them:
-1. Unlike other programming languages Python doesn't support multi-line comment.  <br />
+2. Unlike other programming languages Python doesn't support **multi-line comment**.  <br />
 But you can use `"""` for multi-line comments.
 > *(Since Python will ignore string literals that are not assigned to a variable, you can add a multiline string (triple quotes) in your code, and place your comment inside it)*
-2.
+3.
 ___

 <!-- Que - What are Tokens?
 List some Tokens. -->